Tennessee Volunteers: Softball

 a berth in the Women's College World Series best-of-three title round, but lost 5–2 to No. 3 Arizona.
 The four appearances in the Women's College World Series have never resulted in the Lady Vols finishing lower than third place in the WCWS.
 Former pitcher Monica Abbott is the all-time career NCAA leader in strikeouts (2,440), shutouts (112), wins (189) and innings pitched (1448.0).
 The Salinas, California, native won the U.S. Softball National Player of the Year award and the Honda Award for Softball in 2007.
-She was also honored by the Women's Sports Foundation as its Team Sport Player of the Year over such high-profile candidates as Kristine Lilly of the U.S. women's soccer team and Lauren Jackson of the Women's National Basketball Association.
-In 2011 the Lady Vols returned with a very experienced team that had just been to the WCWS and was one series away from the WCWS championship game.
-The Lady Vols remained impressive throughout the season staying within the top 10 most of the year and leading the eastern division in the SEC until Florida swept them in the last week of conference play, but the resilient Lady Vols found life in the SEC tournament where they defeated the Georgia Bulldogs 6–5 in the championship game winning the tournament after a five-year drought.
+She was also honored by the Women's Sports Foundation as its Team Sport Player of the Year ahead of nominees including Kristine Lilly and Lauren Jackson.
+In 2011, the Lady Vols returned much of the roster from the previous season's Women's College World Series team.
+Tennessee remained ranked within the top 10 for most of the season and led the SEC Eastern Division until being swept by Florida in the final week of conference play.
+The Lady Vols later defeated the Georgia Bulldogs 6–5 in the SEC tournament championship game, winning the tournament for the first time in five years.

 Recent National Fastpitch Coaches Association (NFCA) All-Americans from the University of Tennessee include Abbott (2004–07), India Chiles (2007), Lindsay Schutzler (2005–07), Tonya Callahan (2006–07), Kristi Durant (2005–06) and Sarah Fekete (2005–06).